openlookeng/hetu-core/hetu-docs/en/indexer/overview.md

 ### 3. Filtering rows when reading ORC files

-*Index types supported: Bitmap Index*
+*Index types supported: BitmapIndex*

 Going one level lower, once the rows are read, they must be filtered if a predicate is present.
 This involves reading rows and then using the Filter operator to discard rows that do not match the predicate.

-By creating a Bitmap Index for the predicate column, the Heuristic Indexer will only read rows which match the predicate, before the Filter operator is even applied.
+By creating a BitmapIndex for the predicate column, the Heuristic Indexer will only read rows which match the predicate, before the Filter operator is even applied.
 This can reduce memory and cpu usage and result in improved query performance, especially at higher concurrency.